 3. Number of rooms – 2 to 3 rooms or single room with annex accessories?

-It might seem obvious, but it must be said that the quality of the tent you purchase is the most important factor and importantly needs to be able to withstand bad weather conditions, in particular strong winds and heavy rain.
+It might seem obvious, but it must be said that the quality of you purchase is the most important factor and importantly needs to be able to withstand bad weather conditions, in particular strong winds and heavy rain.
 You don't want to discover in the middle of a storm or after an all-day downpour that your cheap tent is… (well, we like to stay positive, so we won't say ruining your holiday)… definitely character building.

 It may be difficult to assess from personal inspection whether a tent will be durable and reliable and give you adequate weather protection.
-Usually the main things to look for are the quality of the tent poles, frame and seams and tent floor, and whether it comes with heavy duty pegs.
+Usually the main things to look for are the quality of the poles, frame and seams and the floor, and whether it comes with heavy duty pegs.
 Online reviews of the product can be particularly useful, especially those referencing quality and reliability.